ColtonKawamura/coltonkawamura/_posts/2024-03-25-using_limit_def.md

 m \ddot{u} &= -k(u_{i}-u_{i-1})-k(u_{i}-u_{i+1}), \tag{2} \label{2}
 \end{align*}$$

-where the values of the the dispacement's will account for the direction of the forces relative to the $$x$$-axis situated at the center of the $$i$$th particle.
+where the values of the the dispacements will account for the direction of the forces relative to the $$x$$-axis situated at the center of the $$i$$th particle.

 Now look at the $$u_i-u_{i-1} $$ term, notice can express it as a function of positions separated by a distance $$d$$,